sai1919-git/DevOps-Portfolio/README.md

 ---

 ## 🛠️ Skills
-- AWS (EC2, IAM, VPC)
+- AWS (EC2, IAM)
 - Linux (Ubuntu)
 - Git & GitHub
 - Nginx

 ## 🎯 Goal
-To build a strong foundation in DevOps by understanding Linux, Git, AWS EC2, and manual application deployment before moving to automation and CI/CD.
+To understand how web applications are hosted in real environments by setting up an Nginx web server on AWS EC2 and manually deploying application code using Linux and Git.